 Ask for help.
 You can't do everything yourself, so don't try.
 Get other family members and friends involved.

-Delegate.
-You can't do everything yourself, so don't try.
-Get other family members and friends involved in caregiving.
-Ask for help with specific things.
+Be specific about what you need.
 Have your brother do a round of grocery shopping.
-See if a neighbor can keep an eye on things for half an hour while you clear your head.
+See if a neighbor can keep an eye on things for half an hour while you take a break.
 Look into community resources and see what sort of help is available.

-Prioritize.
-As a caregiver, you'll have more things to do in a day than you have time to do.
-So focus on the essentials and let the less important stuff go.
-The world won't end if you put off cleaning out the shed for a few months or if you skip hosting the New Year's party this year.
+Focus on what’s most important.
+You may sometimes feel like you have more things to do in a day than you have time for.
+So concentrate on what you have to get done and let the rest go.
+The world won't end if you put off cleaning out the shed for a few months or if you skip having the New Year's party this year.

 Consider taking a leave from work.
-For many caregivers, taking time off work is not an option financially.
+Time off from your job may not be an option financially.
 But remember that the federal Family and Medical Leave Act allows you to take up to 12 weeks of unpaid leave to care for a sick relative.

 Stay active.
-Keeping up an exercise routine when you're a caregiver isn't easy -- you may feel you have way too much to do as it is.
-But taking time out most days of the week for some physical activity -- even just a 30 minute walk around the neighborhood -- will help improve your mood and increase your energy.
+Even though you're busy, keep up an exercise routine.
+Taking time out most days of the week for some physical activity -- even just a 30-minute walk around the neighborhood -- will help improve your mood and increase your energy.

-Take breaks.
-If you push yourself too hard, if you go too long without a break, you'll burn out.
+Allow yourself some downtime.
+If you push yourself too hard, you'll burn out.
 So try to build small breaks into every day and do something special for yourself every week.
 See a movie with a friend, get a massage, or go for a swim.

 Look into respite care.
-Respite care is relief for caregivers who need a break.
-The details vary -- sometimes it's provided by volunteers, sometimes by professionals for a cost.
-It might only be for a few hours or for a few days.
-Use your local Area Agency on Aging or the Eldercare Locator to find out about respite care in your area.
+It's a way to give relief for caregivers who need a break.
+A substitute will fill in for you when you need it.
+Sometimes it's done by volunteers, sometimes by professionals for a cost.
+It might be for a few hours or for a few days.
+Check your local area agency on aging to find out about respite care near you.